 George Floyd, the African-American killed by police on 25th May 2020 in Minneapolis, Minnesota has sparked mass protests and rioting across the US.
 It’s being reported that this level of racial civil unrest has not been seen since the 1968 assassination of Martin Luther King.

-Do you have any interesting police brutality facts that we’ve missed?
-Share them them in the comments section below!
+Do you know any interesting police brutality facts?
+Share them in the comments below!